 After Shocking Shades Of Claw Boys Claw

-Immediately following the release of Shocking Shades Of Claw Boys Claw Jolles returned to L’Attentat, but would frequently work together with the band in the coming years.
+In 1985 the band released the singles So Mean and Indian Wallpaper, as well as the EP Now!, which consisted of live recordings made on November 29th, 1984 at the Melkweg in Amsterdam.
+After that Jolles returned to L’Attentat, but would frequently work together with the band in the coming years.
 He was replaced by Marius Schrader.
-In 1985 the band released the singles So Mean and Indian Wallpaper, as well as the EP Now!, which consisted of live recordings made on November 29th, 1984 at the Melkweg in Amsterdam.

 In 1986 the band signed a deal with Polydor and played the Dutch Pinkpop festival on May 19th, 1986.
 A legendary, energetic performance.
 Singer Te Bos didn’t just attack the audience vocally, but he threw everything he could get his hands on into the audience, up to and including his own shoes and socks.
 Somewhat later the band also performed at the famous Danish Roskilde festival.